 - Special schools are provided with base funding of £10,000 (elements 1 & 2 combined essentially) for each planned place, dependent on the predicted admissions for the next academic year.

-- In maintained schools the budget will be supplied by the local authority (LA).
+- In maintained schools this will come from the local authority

 - Academies receive funding directly from the Education Funding Agency.

-- Where a special school evidences that a child has needs beyond the funding provided, they can request top-up funding from the LA.
+- Where a special school evidences that a child has needs beyond the funding provided, they can request top-up funding from the local authority.